-- 300 MW Solar Project – British energy company, Lightsource BP is continuing on the Bighorn Solar Project at a site approximately 115 miles south of Denver.
-The project is forecast to be commissioned by year-end 2021.
+- 293 MW Solar Project – British energy company, Lightsource BP is continuing on the Bighorn Solar Project at a site approximately 115 miles south of Denver.

-- 200 MW Solar Project – South Korean multinational company, 174 Power Global announced is continuing work to gain approval to build the Turkey Creek Solar project at a site approximately 155 miles southeast of Denver.
+- 200 MW Solar Project – South Korean multinational company, 174 Power Global is continuing work on the Turkey Creek Solar project at a site approximately 155 miles southeast of Denver.

 - 150 MW Wind Project – In August 2021, electric cooperative, Holy Cross Energy commissioned the Arriba Wind Farm at a site approximately 100 miles southeast of Denver.

-- 140 MW Solar Project – German renewable energy company, Juwi has announced plans to build the Coyote Gulch solar project at a site approximately 250 miles southwest of Denver.
-The project is scheduled to be commissioned in 2023.
+- 140 MW Solar Project – German renewable energy company, Juwi has begun the permitting process to build the Coyote Gulch solar project at a site approximately 250 miles southwest of Denver.
+The project is forecast to be commissioned in 2023.

-- 110 MW Solar Project – Juwi has announced plans to build the Dolores Canyon project at a site approximately 200 miles southwest of Denver.
+- 110 MW Solar Project – Juwi has begun the permitting process to build the Dolores Canyon project at a site approximately 200 miles southwest of Denver.
 The project is forecast to be commissioned in 2023.

 - 104 MW Wind Project – In May 2021, Spanish renewable energy company, EDP Renováveis commissioned the Crossing Trails Wind Farm at a site approximately 135 miles southeast of Denver.

-- 80 MW Solar Project – In May 2021, American renewable energy company, Guzman Energy announced plans to build the Garnet Mesa solar project at a site approximately 150 miles southwest of Denver.
+- 80 MW Solar Project – In May 2021, Colorado renewable energy company, Guzman Energy is continuing work on the Garnet Mesa solar project at a site approximately 150 miles southwest of Denver.
 The project is forecast to be commissioned in 2023.